-Danielle and I (Menakshi) have recently started an non-profit organization to to create sustainable growth in Queenstown Village, Guyana - the village I grew up in.
-We believe that in order to create sustainable growth many areas of community involvement are needed.
-Our organization intends to build off of already existing infrastructure such as community centers and schools to provide education to youths and adults.
-It is also our hope to also improve the living standards in the village by creating sustainable economic opportunities.
-This would include agricultural diversification, job training and apprenticeships, and waste resource infrastructure.
+We've recently started a non-profit organization to create sustainable growth in Queenstown Village, Guyana - the village I (Menakshi) grew up in.
+We believe in order to create sustainable growth community involvement is needed.
+ADVP's mission is to create a community of advocates in Guyana, Canada and around the world to assist in the development of Queenstown Village.
+Our organization intends to build off of already existing infrastructure such as community centers, schools etc. to provide educational and social activities to women and children between the ages of 4 &14.

 Aide aux personnes âgées

 Aide à la ferme

 Aide informatique / Internet